justin-napolitano/making-an-outdoor-living-room/index.md

 +++
-title =  "Making an Outdoor Living Room" date = "2024-06-13" description = "Making an outdoor space to kick it" author = "Justin Napolitano"
+title =  "Make an Outdoor Living Room" date = "2024-06-13" description = "Making an outdoor space to kick it" author = "Justin Napolitano"